What is cutaneous squamous cell carcinoma?

 - Diameter ≥ 2 cm

-In skin of colour, cutaneous SCCs arising from the perianal region or from scarred skin are high risk due to relatively high metastasis rates .
+In skin of colour, cutaneous SCC arising from the perianal region or scarred skin is high risk due to relatively high metastasis rates .

 More about risk